mah-luke/nlp-ie-label-legends/README.md

 ### Regex baseline

 For the second baseline we chose a regex based one.
-The purpose of this was to see how well we can predict the labels using a common bad*word dataset.
-If a text had a word that could be found in the bad_word dataset, it would be labelled "sexist", if not, the label would be "not sexist".
+The purpose of this was to see how well we can predict the labels using a common _badword_ dataset.
+If a text had a word that could be found in the bad*word dataset, it would be labelled "sexist", if not, the label would be "not sexist".
 With this we achieved better scores on average but worse accuracy (0.59).
 But most misclassifications were "sexist" instead on "not sexist" which is better than the other way around.
 The baseline is implemented in the \_notebooks/regex.ipynb* file.

 ### XGBoost baseline

+As traditional ML baseline we chose XGBoost, a tree-based model which is often used as a baseline.
+It was also used in the paper we are reproducing, which allows us to compare the results we achieved to those from the paper.

+The paper reports a fscore of 49.3% which is slightly lower than the score we achieved of 51.5% and hence we achieved slightly better results than expected based on the paper.

+After doing the error analysis we also added hyperparameter optimization of the model by using SMAC-3, which yielded slightly better results of a fscore of 55.7% compared to 51.5% for the default configuration.
+We did the optimization over 1300 models, which took 30 minutes.
+It also shows the limitations of this traditional approach of machine learning for our NLP task: Using only tf-idf as features seems to contain too little information to allow the model to create a well enough distinction of whether a text is sexist.
+XGBoost was very performant, requiring substantially less time for both training and prediction on the test set.
+It could be used e.g. in an environment where it is substantial to get predictions within milliseconds or when only limited computational power is available.

+The baseline is implemented in the [_notebooks/xgBoost.ipynb_](./notebooks/xgBoost.ipynb) file.

 As traditional ML baseline we chose XGBoost, a tree-based model which is often used as a baseline.
 It was also used in the paper we are reproducing, which allows us to compare the results we achieved to those from the paper.